AU-HCI/website/markdown/git.md

 First we need to get Git on your computer if it's not there already.
 If you are running Linux, you are done, and can skip this section.
-Otherwise, Mac OS X users need only open the Terminal app, and type `git` at the commandline.
+Otherwise, Mac OS X users need only open the Terminal app, and type `git` at the command line.
 If Git's not install already, then it will tell you what you need to do.

 So if you're a Windows user, then please install Git from [here](https://git-scm.com/ ).
 This is all you need to install to use Git in this course.

-This will install a commandline interface to Git called GitBash, and it looks like [this](https://gitforwindows.org/img/gw1.png ).
-I like using the commandline, because the same commands work no matter which operating system you are using.
+This will install a command line interface to Git called GitBash, and it looks like [this](https://gitforwindows.org/img/gw1.png ).
+I like using the command line, because the same commands work no matter which operating system you are using.
 Thus, I can help everyone using the same solutions to problems we run into.

-Throughout the remainder of this tutorial I will say "open the commandline" to mean open either the terminal on Unix-based systems (Linux, Mac OS X, etc) or GitBash on Windows.
+Throughout the remainder of this tutorial I will say "open the command line" to mean open either the terminal on Unix-based systems (Linux, Mac OS X, etc) or GitBash on Windows.

 # Setting up Git